MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 ## Start a new project in LCS

-Create a new LCS project as described in the topic, [Start a new project in LCS](create-lcs-project.md)
+Create a new LCS project as described in the article, [Start a new project in LCS](create-lcs-project.md)

 ## Add an Azure subscription to an LCS project

-To complete this task, follow the steps in the topic, [Add an Azure subscription to LCS project](resource-add-azure-subscription-lcs-project.md).
+To complete this task, follow the steps in the article, [Add an Azure subscription to LCS project](resource-add-azure-subscription-lcs-project.md).

 ## Deploy Finance demo environment with Project Operations for resource/non-stocked scenarios

-Follow the guidance in the topic, [Provision a new environment](resource-provision-new-environment.md) to complete the deployment.
+Follow the guidance in the article, [Provision a new environment](resource-provision-new-environment.md) to complete the deployment.
 Use the [demo environment](/dynamics365/fin-ops-core/dev-itpro/deployment/deploy-demo-environment) deployment type for preview.

 ## Install CDS setup and configuration data

-Install CDS setup and configuration data as described in the topic, [Set up and apply configuration data in the Common Data Service](resource-apply-pro-setup-config-data.md).
+Install CDS setup and configuration data as described in the article, [Set up and apply configuration data in the Common Data Service](resource-apply-pro-setup-config-data.md).
 Complete this step only after Finance demo environment is deployed and demo data is ready.